Dhwanilv26/devoverflow-main/README.md

 - **AI-Generated Answers**: Integrated with Google's Gemini API to generate AI-powered responses.
 - **Voting System**: Upvote/downvote questions and answers.
 - **Save Questions**: Users can save questions for later reference.
-- **Hot & Recommended Questions**: Personalized and trending questions displayed in the right sidebar.
+- **Hot & Recommended Questions**: Personalized and trending questions displayed in the right sidebar and also on the home page.
 - **Pagination & Search**: Efficient question browsing with local search and filters.

 ### 🔍 Tagging & Filtering